dewiz-xyz/rwa-onboarding/src/RWA007-A/tech_assessment.md

 -   Therefore it is recommended that the Trustee (James Asset (PTC) Limited itself managed by Riverfront Capital Ltd) receive and manage their funds through a professional custody provider.
 Each operation should be validated by an independent third party, Hatstone.

 -   Furthermore CES recommends that the debt ceiling is drawn down gradually in increments which ensures the amount of “funds in transit” is always below the surplus buffer in the worst case scenario where the USDC is lost before being invested.
-Therefore a debt ceiling instant access module to gradually increase the debt ceiling to achieve the gradual drawdown will be utilized.
+Therefore a debt ceiling instant access module to gradually increase the debt ceiling to achieve the gradual drawdown is recommended.

 -   A test of 1M Dai will be executed to validate the entire transaction flow, before initiating incrementally drawing down the full 250M Dai.